 The quality and benefits will be dependent on two factors:

-Variety of stevia plant used.
+- Variety of stevia plant used.
 In the same way there are hundreds of varieties of apples in the world – all with different tastes and slightly different nutritional properties that grow in different climates – there are also different varieties of stevia.The best is currently is currently thought to come from South America where it originated.

-Processing.
+- Processing.
 At Real Food for Life we emphasize REAL FOOD – whole food because this is what our bodies have evolved to consume.
 The more highly processed a food becomes and the farther you get away from the whole food – the less the health benefits and greater the risks. (see Why We Eat Vitamins- Why We May be Wrong)

 Some stevia extracts are so isolated that they have a bitter taste and so other artificial sweeteners have to be added.

 Some commercial stevias have been extracted solely with alcohol solvents. (usually the white powder form) This alcohol solvent leaves the sweet taste of the stevia but can take away some of the health benefits.

 The best stevia will therefore be the one which retain some whole food value and is water based.
 Liquid forms will be less processed.